-Programs promoting cleansing and detox diet plans are great to improve your digestion, energy and overal wellness.
+Programs promoting cleansing and detox diet plans are great to improve your digestion, energy and overall wellness.
 But you don’t have to do anything crazy to reset your health.
 Here are 7 steps to living the daily Detox way.

 1. Drink warm water in the morning

-Drinking water that has been boiled and cooled down with Lemon can flush the liver of accumulated toxins, reduce congestion in the gallbladder and is super hydating for the body after a nights sleep.
+Drinking water that has been boiled and cooled down with Lemon can flush the liver of accumulated toxins, reduce congestion in the gallbladder and is super hydrating for the body after a nights sleep.

 2. Practice Daily Deep Breathing

 We’re all breathing, but the benefits of doing deep breathing is immense.
 Deep breathing practiced with exercise, meditation or Yoga helps the lungs to bring in oxygen and flush out carbon dioxide and other impurities.
 Also, it revs up the body’s metabolism so it can digest all the healthy foods you are about to take in.

 Take a clean break from all packaged, highly processed foods, which not only tend to lack nutrients, but also contain troublesome added salt, fats, sugars, chemicals and preservatives.
 That means no refined flours, artificial flavours or sugars.
 Drop sodas and sugary drinks, replacing them with water, low-fat milk, and herbal teas.
 Choose fresh meats, fruits, vegetables and whole grains.
 For cakes, biscuits or desserts try easy baking recipes and make some home baked cakes and desserts .